Skip to contents

 2 Inf 5

 The knit_printmethods provided by crmPack are not intended to be fully customisable or comprehensive.
-We do believe, however, that they cover the vast majority of use-cases and are easily extended using the techniques described in (sec-override?) of this vignette.
+We do believe, however, that they cover the vast majority of use-cases and are easily extended using the techniques described later in this vignette.

 Formatting of these objects currently only works for HMTL output.
 If another format - such as PDF or Microsoft Word - is required, our suggested workaround is to create the HTML output and then print or save the document to the required format.